-Immigration Lawyer Chicago/ Chicago Immigration Visas and Green Cards/ Family Sponsorship Lawyer: Visa Requirements, FAWs, and Hiring an Immigration Lawyer/ Citizenship for Military Spouses: A Comprehensive Guide To Obtaining a Green Card
+Immigration Lawyer Chicago/ Chicago Green Card Lawyers/ Family Sponsorship Lawyer: Visa Requirements, FAWs, and Hiring an Immigration Lawyer/ Citizenship for Military Spouses: A Comprehensive Guide To Obtaining a Green Card

 Serving in the military can mean traveling the world for many years while deployed.
 While on duty, you may be lucky enough to find the person that you want to marry.
 However, it may not be that easy if they’re not a U.S. citizen.
 If you’re in the military marrying a non-U.S. citizen, being together always isn’t as simple as saying “I do.”

 The following is a guide to help you navigate the military spouse green card process to ensure your spouse is able to gain legal residence in the United States.

 A marriage green card gives the holder permanent residency status in the United States.
 Once you have a green card, you can indefinitely live and work anywhere in the U.S. You can also apply for U.S. citizenship for a military spouse after 3 to 5 years if you choose.

 From start to finish, the entire process of obtaining a green card for a military spouse can take anywhere from ten months to three years.
 Here are the basic steps involved, but the process will look different depending on your situation.

 There are a few requirements that must be met in order to be eligible for a marriage green card.